realworldocaml/book/book/testing/README.md

   List.equal Int.equal (List.rev [3;2;1]) [1;2;3]
 ```

-Indeed, for examples like this, expect tests don't present a material
+Indeed, for examples like this, expect tests aren't really better.
-advantage.
-Simple example-based tests like the one above are a great
+Simple example-based tests like the one above are a great solution
-solution when it's easy and convenient to write out specific examples
+when it's easy and convenient to write out specific examples in full.
-in full.
-And property tests are your best bet when you have a clear
+And property tests are your best bet when you have a clear set of
-set of predicates that you want to test, and examples can be naturally
+predicates that you want to test, and examples can be naturally
 generated at random.

 Where expect tests shine is where you want to capture some aspect of
 the behavior of your system that's hard to capture in either
 predicates or hand-written examples.
 Instead, expect tests give you a
 way to visualize the behavior of your code, and then to be notified
 whenever that visualization changes.

 This is more useful than it might seem at first.
 One common use-case
-of expect tests is simply to capture the behavior of a complex bit of
+of expect tests is simply to capture the behavior of code where you
-code that you don't necessarily have a small specification of
+don't necessarily have a concise specification of how the code should
+behave, and you just want to generate some examples and look at the
+output to make sure it make sense to human eyes.

 (UNFINISHED)

 ## Ideas for extending this chapter

 - More realistic examples of expect tests.
 This is tricky, because
   natural examples are often kind of long.
+- Show an example of HTML-scraping?
+- Use expect_test_helpers to do shell commands.
+-
 - Maybe a tic-tac-toe game?
 - How to use randomness in a non-random way?
 - Is it worth talking about the technique of capturing random